powerman/perl-IO-Stream/README.md

 ## TIMEOUTS

-IO::Stream has 30-second timeouts for connect and write, to timeout DNS resolve it use default EV::ADNS timeout.
+IO::Stream has 30-second timeouts for connect and write, to timeout DNS resolve it use default AnyEvent::DNS timeout.
 If you need to timeout other operations, you have to create own timers using EV::timer().